 Presently, there is no uninstall program included in this release.
-You will have to manually remove the program and files if you want them uninstalled.
-Use the following procedures to remove the program:
+You will have to manually remove the program and files if you want to uninstall them.
+Use the following procedure to remove the program:

-- 1. Go to the Control Panel > Services and stop Annex erpcd, Annex syslogd, and Annex timed. - 2.
-Start the registry editor: - a) For NT 3.51, you can find the registry in \windows_install_dir\system32\regedt32.exe.
+- • - 1.
+Go to the Control Panel > Services and stop Annex erpcd, Annex syslogd, and Annex timed. - 2.
+Start the registry editor: - a) For Windows NT 3.51, you can find the registry in \windows_install_dir\system32\regedt32.exe.
 Remove the following keys: